Read landing page reports

 Is the homepage converting differently for different keyword themes?

-Why URLs get grouped
+Why URLs get grouped into destination pages

 Google Ads often reports several rows for what is really the same page.
 One click might land on: